Hello New Beginnings

 In the midst, God was healing.
 God was restoring.
 I could feel dormant places in my heart beginning to stir again.
 Could it be?
 Would I dare hope?
-Then at a Sisterhood gathering at Celebration Church it was confirmed.
+Then I knew.
 I did indeed hear God’s clear direction.
 It was my time to write again.

 I would love to say that I jumped right back in, but I didn’t.
 As my dream was becoming visible again there was still the lingering voice saying, “Who would want to read what you write?”
 That voice asking, “Are you good enough?”

 In spite of the uncertainty, I obeyed God’s direction.I don't have to know the entire plan.
 I choose to trust the one who made the plan.
 Click To Tweet

 Now five years later, un-paused and beginning anew, I am saying yes to a new beginning of creating another space for God to use my voice and my talents.
 Whether in the classroom as an educator, serving in my local church, or connecting with other women, I strive to create a safe place where other women realize they are not alone.
 From the joyful, gotta tell everyone moments to the ugly, heartbreaking moments, WE ARE NOT ALONE.

 Thank you for joining me today.
 Hopefully, this is the new beginning of a beautiful friendship.
 Let’s get ready to do life together.